mvolkmann/blog/src/ocaml.md

 target="_blank">Jane Street</a> is one of the
 largest users and supporters of OCaml.

+## Notable Features

+OCaml has a number of notable features including:

+- strong static type checking
+- strong type inference (almost never need to specify types)
+- fast compared to other non-systems programming languages
+- provides automatic garbage collection
+- most terse syntax possible for defining and calling functions
+- comes with an interpreter and two compilers
+  (one to produce bytecode and one to produce native executables)
+- supports functional and object-oriented programming
+- supports pattern matching
+- supports polymorphic types (OCaml's version of generics)
+- pragmmatic approach to mutability (some allowed)
+- package management with OPAM
+- Dune build system
+- great REPL (utop)

 ## Resources

 - <a href="https://ocaml.org" target="_blank">OCaml home page</a>